Blue Core Research

 That is where things get interesting.
 We’ll start with popular best practices for securing a database.
 That guidance usually involves:

-- Account security.
-Identify inactive accounts and close them, follow the least privileged principles, and enable a password policy.
+• Account security.
+Identify inactive accounts and close them.
+Follow the least privileged principles for active accounts and enable a password policy.

-While important, none of these measures addresses the database threats listed before.
-Not a single threat is addressed by any of these measures.
-That is because attackers have long ago adjusted to regular database defenses.
+While important, none of these measures addresses the database threats listed above.
+They do not address even a single threat.
+That is because attackers have long ago adjusted to standard database defenses.

-Getting into a database requires a valid username and password, so account security measures won’t stop it.
-It also doesn’t involve sniffing network packets or stealing files, so encryption isn’t helpful.
-Finally, modern databases rarely have authentication-related vulnerabilities so scanning for vulnerabilities and applying patches isn’t targeting these threats.
+You need a valid username and password to get into a database, so account security measures won’t stop attacks.
+Getting in also doesn’t involve sniffing network packets or stealing files, so encryption isn’t helpful.
+Finally, modern databases rarely have authentication-related vulnerabilities, so scanning for vulnerabilities and applying patches isn’t targeting these threats.

 Effective database security leverages activity control.
 Activity control combines detective and preventive measures that apply security at the database session and SQL levels.
-These are 3rd party solutions like Core Audit that help you combat realistic threats.
+Solutions like Core Audit will help you combat these realistic threats.

 Activity Control

-That is the realm of database auditing, advanced SQL blocking, anomaly analysis, and proactive and reactive forensics.
-It is about applying security measures to authenticated sessions that execute authorized activity.
+Activity control includes database auditing, advanced SQL blocking, anomaly analysis, and proactive and reactive forensics.
+It applies security measures to authenticated sessions that execute authorized activity.

 For example, measures to secure DBA accounts would target activity rarely executed by DBAs.
 Detection could alert of DMLs (inserts, updates, and deletes) or access to sensitive data.
-Simpler detective measures would be at the session level inspecting failed logins or connection sources listing the programs, machines, and IPs DBAs use to connect.
+Simpler detective measures would be at the session level, inspecting failed logins and connection sources, such as the programs, machines, and IP addresses DBAs use to connect.

 Preventive measures for DBA accounts could block DBA access to sensitive data.
 Advanced SQL blocking can inspect each SQL and block ones that access the data schema.
 Another preventive measure for DBA accounts is enforcing a separation of duties.
 That requires DBAs to get prior authorization for certain activities from security personnel.